 While I call myself a ‘success coach’, I’m truly a results coach more.
 I don’t think success is formulaic.
 In fact, I believe it is deeply personal and needs to be aligned with a person’s core values.
 However, I think that happiness is an unquestionable precursor to success.
 Being a successful entrepreneur or business owner does mean that you are excited, passionate and in love with what you do, even on the worst days.
 So I would like to leave you with this: everything in your life boils down to one point: are you ready to start?
 Because if you just start doing, the lessons, the people and the results will show up.
 So Sparkle Up your power!

-Olenka Cullinan is a CEO and Founder of Rising Tycoons.
-Teen expert, inspirational speaker, and teen success coach.
+Olenka Cullinan is a CEO and Founder of Rising Tycoons, an organization helping teens become successful in school, life and the world.